mcleber/Ray_Casting/README.md

 # Ray Casting in C++ and SFML

-Based on the Raycaster from "The Hello World Guy" YouTube channel.
+Based on Raycaster in C++ from "The Hello World Guy" channel on Youtube.

 This repository is under development...